Remember how it was before the revolutionary launch of YouTube in 2005?

 Video Formatting Guidelines

-From the file format to the video resolution, YouTube gives you a detailed guideline to follow.
-If adhered to, these guidelines make your video be its best version.
+From the file format to the video resolution, YouTube gives you a detailed guidelines to follow.
+If adhered to, these guidelines make your video, its best version.

 1. File Format Guidelines